 I have found gratification in my images and in my photography.
 It is my passion and it is what I want to do every day.
 I have always been using a camera ever since I was in school, and I always try to keep at least one camera near me at all times wherever I am nowadays.

 It is definitely a joy to take a great photograph, but it is a gift to be able to "see a photograph".
 I believe in my ability to see a photograph, to create an interesting composition, to capture the light.
 I can eliminate that which not important to the image, and allow the viewer to see exactly what I did through the viewfinder.
-I have been doing that that in those many years of my photographic life.
+I have been doing that for all those many years of my photographic life.

 Photography has been a part of my life since I was in High School at Sheldon High in my hometown of Eugene, Oregon.
 I embarked on my photo education while learning from my teacher named Leonard John.
 He was our music teacher, and he also taught our photography classes.
 I endeavored to get involved in the music program, but after a short five minute singing audition, he really “suggested” that I should take a photography class.
 I completed the entire photography program and then supervised the darkroom.
 My first camera was a Canon FTbQL with a 50mm f1.8 lens.
 It was a gift from my parents while still in High School.
 In college I built my camera system to include two Canon F-1’s and half dozen nice lenses.
 It would be a joy to have that camera system back, even to just be able to display it in my office.

 In my life I have worked in 3 different camera stores and have managed 2 of them.
 They were in Eugene, Los Angeles, and Seattle.
 Working in the 3 stores added up to a total of 28 years in the photographic retail business.
 I have always enjoyed helping my customers set up camera systems and to create their own images.
 For several years I even taught photography classes at a local art school.